 Focus on animal welfare issues, not farm size/type.

 Some of the Things We Really Liked when We Read the Application:

-dairy producer and consumer, and although most dairy production in India consists of small subsistence farms, industrial operations are becoming much more common.
+dairy producer and consumer, and although most dairy production in India consists of small subsistence farms, large-scale operations are